The Best Note-Taking Methods for Visual Learners

 Cornell notes are a note-taking strategy developed by Cornell University.
 It divides your paper into three sections:

-1. Notes
+Notes

-2. Cues
+Cues

-3. Summary
+Summary

-Reading strategies for visual learners
+Reading strategies that help visual learners retain information.

 Look over the portion of text you are about to read.
 Stop at any headings or subheadings and read through them.
 Think about what they are saying and what they might be referring to.
-Think about what you will learn when you read that section and what information you already know it might build upon.
+Think about what you will learn when you read that section, and what information you already know it might build upon.

-Highlight and stylize notes.
+Highlight and stylize your notes.

 Colour coding your notes is a great way to relay information instantly without having to read.
 This is done most efficiently when you use the same colour-coding system for all of your notes.
 We have an entire article on how to incorporate colour coding into your note-taking strategies.